Lesson video

 So now they've got that sorted, they start picking out some other numbers.

-Izzy says, how many pupils take art?
+Izzy says, "How many pupils take Art?"
 Hmm.

-Next Sam asks, how many pupils take drama and music?
+Next, Sam asks, "How many pupils take Drama and Music?
 Hmm.

-Well, Izzy says, there are eight pupils who take drama and music.
+Well, Izzy says, "There are eight pupils who take Drama and Music.

-And I can write this as the intersection of D and M is equal to 8.
+I can write this as the intersection of D and M is equal to eight."
+Let's take a look at that notation a little bit more.

-That notation is the intersection of events D and M.
+That notation is the intersection of Events D and M.

 In the Venn diagram, it's where those two circles overlap.

-That's the part the Venn diagram where all three circles overlap, and they are all the people who take all three of the subjects.
+That's the part of the Venn diagram where all three circles overlap, and they are all the people who take all three of the subjects.

 In other words, we want the frequencies that belong to D and M but do not belong to A.

-This is the intersection of events D and M and the complement of event A.
+This is the intersection of Events D and M and the complement of Event A.

 In other words, all the things that are in D and M but not in A.